Ray Olmedo

-Rainer Gustavo Olmedo (born May 31, 1981) is a Venezuelan former professional baseball infielder.
+Rainer Gustavo Olmedo (born May 31, 1981) is a Venezuelan former professional baseball infielder who currently serves as the third base coach for the Algodoneros de Unión Laguna of the Mexican League.
 He played in Major League Baseball (MLB) for the Cincinnati Reds, Toronto Blue Jays, and Chicago White Sox.
 He was a switch-hitter who threw right-handed.

 Career

 Cincinnati Reds

 Olmedo was originally signed by the Cincinnati Reds as an undrafted free agent on January 21, 1999.
 He made his Major League debut on May 25, 2003, against the Florida Marlins, striking out as a pinch hitter.
 He made his first start the next day, against the Atlanta Braves and was hitless in 4 at-bats with 2 strikeouts.
 He recorded his first Major League hit when he went 3 for 4 against the Marlins on June 1.
 In parts of 4 seasons with the Reds, he appeared in 171 games and hit .228.
 He hit 2 home runs with the Reds, the first was on September 23, 2005, against Aquilino López of the Philadelphia Phillies and the second was on September 18, 2006, against Roy Oswalt of the Houston Astros.